ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 at the beginning of a line that you want to match 0 or more spaces, use `\s*` followed by a space to express it.

-### Other info such as more tests and hints
+### Other info

-You can optionally provide other information in the `id` of `info`.
+The id `info` can provide other optional information.
+If present, it must be a YAML object.
-This must contain a YAML object (YAML is a superset of JSON, so you can also use JSON format `{...}`).
+YAML is a superset of JSON,
+so you can also use JSON format `{...}` to describe info.

 One reason to do this is to provide more self-tests, which are all verified on page load:

-* The field `successes`, if present, is an array of examples.
+* Field `successes`: if present, this is an array of examples.
   Each example is an array of strings.
   Every example in `successes` should pass.
-* The field `failures`, if present, is an array of examples.
+* Field `failures`: if present, this is an array of examples.
   Again, each example is an array of strings.
   Every example in `failures` should fail.

-Another reason to provide info is to provide hints.
+You can provide `correct` and `expected` values this way instead of creating separate script regions:

+* Field `correct`: If present, this is an array of strings.
+  Each string is a preprocessed regular expression as described above.
+* Field `expected`: If present, this is an array of strings.
+  Each string is an example of a string that would meet the corresponding correct pattern.

+The `info` object also has other fields:

+* `debug`: If present and `true`, the program will present some data that may help you debug problems.
+* `hints`: If present, this is an array of hints.

+### Hints

-Hints are expressed in a `hints` field.
+Hints are expressed in the info `hints` field.
 This field must be an array
 (in JSON its value must begin with `[` and end with `]`).
 Inside the array is a list of hint objects.